salil-7295/Kaggle-RANZCR-Clip-Challenge/README.md

 _Read the basic information from "ABOUT".

-_Make the predictions using "PREDICT" and we can see the classification results (Confidence Scores for each class).When you click the "PREIDICT", it will run the predictions on 4 different models on the backend, for each model, it will return the probability of being True for all the 11 labels.
-The final prediction will be based on the average performance of 4 models
+_Make the predictions using "PREDICT" and we can see the classification results (Confidence Scores for each class).When you click the "PREIDICT", it will run the predictions on 3 different models on the backend, for each model, it will return the probability of being True for all the 11 labels.
+The labe with highest probability will be displayed on the top.

 ![Result](https://github.com/salil-7295/Kaggle-RANZCR-Clip-Challenge/blob/main/Predictions.png)